 If you are on birth control, do you have to pull out?

 Birth control pills protect against unwanted pregnancy.
 These pills can be up to 99.9 percent effective when taken correctly.
 According to the Centers for Disease Control and Prevention (CDC), mini pills and combination pills have seven-percent failure rates with typical use.
 This means that seven out of 100 women will get pregnant while using birth control pills.

 Although birth control pills are statistically more effective than pulling out, there’s no harm in using both.
 However, birth control pills and the pull-out method can’t prevent the spread of STIs.

 Using a condom and pulling out

-As we’ve mentioned earlier, neither pulling out or birth control protects you and your partner from STDs.
-The most common are HIV, chlamydia, genital herpes, genital warts, and gonorrhea, among others.
-Statistics show that there 357 million new infections with 1 of 4 STIs: chlamydia, gonorrhea, syphilis, and trichomoniasis worldwide every year.
+As we mentioned earlier, neither pulling out nor birth control protects against sexually transmitted infections (STIs).
+The most common types are HIV, chlamydia, genital herpes, genital warts, and gonorrhea.
+Scientists have documented 357 million new infections each year with one of four STIs — chlamydia, gonorrhea, syphilis, and trichomoniasis — worldwide.

-The risks and disadvantages of the pull-out method
+Risks and disadvantages of the pull-out method